annkitt/Project-1_-/readme.md

 ## Project 1 [Live link]()

--Skills Gained in this project
+Skills Gained in this project
     -Learned to use Css Positon [Relative & Absolute] property.
     -Learned to use pseudo classes like **:nth-child(),:last-child(), :first-child**.
     -Learned to create underline on navbar link using **::after & ::before** pseudo elements.